code-with-amitk/Code-examples/DS_Questions/Data_Structures/Trees/SelfBalancedBST/BTree/README.md

 **BTree**

 ## BTree / B Tree / B-Tree
-- B-Tree is a self-balancing search tree (might not be binary).
+- Sorted self-balancing search tree (might not be binary).
 - BTree is used to store huge amount of data that cannot fit in main memory.
 (Eg: DB)
 - **BTree is better wrt Disk Access:** Since DB uses B-Tree/B+Tree.
 Search time is still better than disk.
 - Time complexity(Search, Insert, Delete):	O(log n). n is no of nodes.